Reverse Polarity Protection

 - VDS – Voltage Drain to Source – must be greater than the power supply voltage.

 - RDS(on) – Resistance of the Drain to Source when the MOSFET is turned on.
 This must be as low as possible.
+The lower the RDS(on) the less voltage drop and heat for those high current uses.
 Usually the lower the Rds(on) the more expensive.

 - Vgss – Voltage from Gate to Source – The maximum voltage allowed from Gate to Source.
 This should also be greater than the power supply voltage.
 Many MOSFET’s will have a lower Vgss.
 In these cases the addition of a simple zener diode and resistor are required as follows: